This post may contain affiliate links, view our disclosure policy for details.

 Respond rather than react

 As a parent, my kids look to me to know what their response should be to a certain situation.
+Their attitudes toward situations are often a reflection of my own.
+If I’m anxious or stressed, then it follows that they will also exhibit a certain anxiety even if the reason is unclear to them.
 As my MIL’s Dementia progresses, I’ve noticed her looking to me in the same way for queues to how she should react.

 I know when I’m angry at the world and having a bad day, her days are far worse.
 When I get angry at her lack of thought or selfishness, it causes her emotional turmoil knowing my feelings for her at that moment are not positive.

 As I’ve grown as a caregiver (and parent!), I’ve learned that the quickest way to ease an argumentative, angry, or stressed mind is to be calm in my response.

 My MIL tends to fixate on certain thoughts.
 Usually they are the hurtful, negative memories of some kind of wrongdoing.
 Some are factual.
 Others are dreamt.
 All are truth in her mind.
 These fixations can cause emotional outbursts.

 Just like with my kids, merely trying to soothe with calming remarks or even finishing the story with how the situation was resolved only causes protests or further fixation.
 I’ve learned to acknowledge my MIL’s feelings and then quickly redirect to a more enjoyable topic or activity.

 Related Post: Effective Communication with Someone Who Has Dementia

 The physical needs of my MIL largely require the same care I provide my children.
 Meals are prepared in the same way – no food touching and bite sized portions.
 Reminders are needed for bathroom breaks.